 The third revision of my website was in a bold new direction.
 I decided to fully commit to a deeply integrated AJAX-based page loading system to make the website incredibly snappy - at this stage, I was hosting the website from home with a 2mb/s connection, so this method massively reduce required bandwidth.
 I decided to stick with a minimalist design for the website as well.

 Unfortunately I found myself running very low on motivation to complete the website with the goals I set for myself, so this rewrite was eventually abandoned...

 After the failure of revision 3, I wasn't really sure what I wanted my website to be - and I wasn't sure if I'd have the time or motivation to commit to creating a complex site.
 So I played it safe, adapted code from revision 3 into something very simple for the purpose of hosting on a free web hosting service so that I had somewhere safe to store my work.
 I was preparing to move to a University or Polytech at the time, meaning I wouldn't be able to host the website from home anymore.

 This revision was very utilitarian, I completed the new blog, written from scratch with simple login and edit features, albeit without comments working.
 And used the blog to post about course work at NMIT, as required by one of my first year courses.
 I also migrated as many of my old projects to be hosted on this platform as possible.
-I even bought the yiays.com domain name to point to this website, a massive improvement over the provided domain name, or yiaysmc.noip.me, which is a dynamic DNS address.
+I even bought the yiays.com domain name to point to this website, a massive improvement over the provided domain name or my old noip.me address.

 I'm really happy with my website now, though there's still plenty of room to grow.
 Only time will tell how long this revision will stand before I decide to rewrite again.
 Hopefully this has been interesting to anyone reading, naturally I'm blinded by nostalgia myself.